michmzr/michmzr.github.io/docs/DESIGN.md

 Headings use weight 600; the wordmark and author's name may use 700.
 Supporting text uses 400.
 Print point sizes must not be transferred directly to the screen.
 Do not scale the page as a bitmap of the card.

 The wordmark is `CyberShu`, without a space.
 On navy, “Cyber” is cream and “Shu” orange, sharing a baseline.
 On a light surface, use a navy wordmark or a navy field behind the two-color version.
-Do not introduce “CS” as a replacement mark.
+The approved CS ligature accompanies this wordmark in site navigation and stands alone in small browser and device contexts.

 Preserve natural sentence case.
 Uppercase QR labels do not establish a rule for website navigation.
 Choose heading width and line breaks for the actual page content; do not force brand slogans or print line breaks into page titles.
 Code uses the `code` monospace stack; preserve indentation, selectable content and local horizontal scrolling for long lines.